tfenster/presentations/2018-10 directions emea docker session/pres/pres.md

 - *Central team* provides all infrastructure:
   - *Standard images* for laptops, *central vms* for development
   - *Central SQL Servers / NST / IIS* for dev and test.
 Local NST installs for some cases but more because of how NAV currently works than because we like it (debugging, need to restart, cmdlets that work only locally, development of server-side dlls)
-- **Central Docker containers** because of all of the above and we can stay away from Docker on Win 10 / Docker Community Edition
+- **Central Docker containers** because of all of the above and we can stay away from Docker on Win 10 / Docker Community Edition (side note: Win 10 since very recently allows process isolation, which means we'll take another look)
   - Main reason why we are not using navcontainerhelper a lot, as it mostly assumes local Docker installs (and our ops professionals already have advanced Docker knowledge)

 ---